University of West London: Academic rankings

-The new Times and Sunday Times Good University Guide 2018 rankings placed the University of West London in 56th place nationally on 24 September 2017, thus putting UWL in the top half of UK universities.
-On 5 September 2020, The University of West London was ranked 34th best university (out of 130+ institutions) in the UK by the 2021 edition of the Times and Sunday Times Good University Guide.
+In 2020, the university was ranked 34th best university (out of 130+ institutions) in the UK by the 2021 edition of The Times and Sunday Times Good University Guide.
+In 2021, the university was ranked 34th in The Guardian university guide and the university was named the top modern university in London in The Guardian University Guide 2022.

-In the 2015 edition of the major rankings of British universities the university was placed 7 out of 116 in The Guardian university guide, and in 2017 the University had risen to the position of 58th.
-By 2021, the university had risen to 34th and the university was named the top modern university in London in The Guardian University Guide 2022.
+The university was ranked 801-1000 in the Times Higher Education Impact Rankings 2024 that evaluates universities worldwide based on their contributions to the United Nations' Sustainable Development Goals (SDGs).
+As such, within specific Sustainable Development Goals (SDGs), UWL achieved the following rankings: 101-200 for Reduced Inequalities (SDG 10), 301-400 for Responsible Consumption and Production (SDG 12), and 801-1000 for both Good Health and Well-being (SDG 3) and Partnerships for the Goals (SDG 17).

-The University of West London has recorded the best results of any university in Greater London in the annual National Student Survey (NSS) in 2016, with students' responses showing it to be the best University in Greater London for student satisfaction.
+The university recorded the best results of any university in Greater London in the annual National Student Survey (NSS) in 2016, with students' responses showing it to be the best University in Greater London for student satisfaction.
 In the NSS 2016, there were 100 per cent overall satisfaction rates for nine courses across the University's eight schools, ranging from Midwifery to Business Studies and Music Technology to Hospitality Management.
 Among these 100 per cent overall satisfaction rates, the University recorded the best overall satisfaction rates in the UK for Civil Engineering and Building courses in the NSS 2016.
 In 2021, UWL was named the university of the year for student experience in The Times and Sunday Times Good University Guide.